DataExcavata/Getting-and-Cleaning-Data/README.md

     4. plyr package has been installed and loaded (script will check for proper installation)
     5. reshape 2 package has been installed and loaded (script will check for proper installation)

+## Directories and Files Utilized
-The unpacked directory "UCI HAR Dataset" should contain the following:
+The unpacked directory "UCI HAR Dataset" should contain:

     activity_labels.txt*    -   indexed labels for the activities observed while wearing the; 6 rows, 2 vars features.txt*           -   indexed variable names for the features of the Samsung Galaxy S II; 561 rows; 2 vars features_info.txt       -   the information describing the variables observed